 A user has a login name and a (salted, hashed) password.
+This is the HTTP basic auth method.
 (Other authentication methods could be added in the future.)

 A nexus user can be marked as superuser.
 All permission checks are skipped for superusers.
 Only superusers are allowed to create/modify other users.

 A bank account is the local representation of some bank account.
 The information stored about it includes:

 # Download latest transactions via the default bank connection and store them locally $ http -a $USER:$PASSWORD POST \ https://example1.libeufin.tech/bank-accounts/my-acct/fetch-transactions

 Bank connections connect the local LibEuFin bank account to the real bank.
 The bank connection includes the following data:

 # Manually request the inter-day account report via the EBICS C52 order $ http -a $USER:$PASSWORD POST \ https://example1.libeufin.tech/bank-connections/my-ebics-testacct/ebics/download/C52 # Download available bank accounts that can be accessed through this connection, # according to the bank server (with EBICS, does a HTD request). # For each of them, create a bank account resource in LibEuFin. $ http -a $USER:$PASSWORD POST \ https://example1.libeufin.tech/bank-connection/my-ebics-testacct/fetch-accounts

 Facades allow extra domain-specific functionality to be implemented on top of users, bank accounts and bank connections.
 A facade stores the following information: